fregante/chrome-webstore-upload/readme.md

 ## Setup

-You will need a Google API `clientId` and a `refreshToken`.
+You will need a Google API `clientId`, `clientSecret` and `refreshToken`.
 Read [the guide](./How%20to%20generate%20Google%20API%20keys.md).

-Note: If you created the APIs before version 0.5.0 (September 2021), you might have to follow [the guide](./How%20to%20generate%20Google%20API%20keys.md) again.
-[Leave a comment](https://github.com/fregante/chrome-webstore-upload-cli/issues/44) if that happened to you.

 ## Usage

-All methods return an ES2015-compliant promise.
+All methods return a  promise.

 ### Create a new client